alvarotrigo/fullPage.js/README.md

 - `slideSelector`: (default `.slide`)  Defines the jQuery selector used for the plugin slides.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.

 - `responsive`: (default `0`)  A normal scroll (`autoScrolling:false`) will be used under the defined width in pixels.
 A class `fp-responsive` is added to the plugin's container in case the user wants to use it for his own responsive CSS.
-For example, if set to 900, whenver the browser's width is less than 900 the plugin will scroll like a normal site.
+For example, if set to 900, whenever the browser's width is less than 900 the plugin will scroll like a normal site.

 ## Methods